Moetan: Anime characters

 By day, she's a famous singing idol.
 By night, she's a magical girl just like Ink.
 Her partner is a rabbit who is seen shaking all the time.
-She transforms into a magical girl using a blue flip phone, changing through use of green glowing feathers, to hunt down Ah-kun for "sins" he has committed.
-She won't forgive Ah-kun and plans to destroy him, but now that Ink is protecting him, things might be difficult for her.
+She transforms into a magical girl using a blue flip phone, changing through use of green glowing feathers, to hunt down Arc-kun for "sins" he has committed.
+She won't forgive Arc-kun and plans to destroy him, but now that Ink is protecting him, things might be difficult for her.
 It is revealed that Eternal Darkness, the true antagonist of the show, was sealed in her heart until it was broken when Arc cast her aside; having Arc and Ka-kun framed and banished so it would be easier to take over the Magical Kingdom.
 Alice was saved through the combined efforts of Sumi and Ink and her true form was revealed to be that of a beautiful woman with long green hair and an ample bust.
 Even though she dislikes Arc's perverted nature she is still in love with him.